nv-morpheus/Morpheus/docs/source/cloud_deployment_guide.md

 `Important`: When (mlflow) is present, commands are directly within the container.

 First let's examine the syntax of the commands we will be using to communicate with the MLflow Triton plugin before we start deploying models.
-Publish models to MLflow server looks like:
+Publish models to MLflow server is in the form of:

 ```bash
 (mlflow) root@mlflow-6d98:/mlflow# python publish_model_to_mlflow.py \